-There are two student exhibitions every academic year for Sophomore and Senior Art Majors.
+There are multiple opportunities for student exhibitions every academic year.

 Art students may enroll in the Sophomore Project either Fall or Spring semesters of an academic year, but the exhibition is held in March.
 The course encompasses a few informational meetings at the beginning of each semester, and then a student creates the art piece independently.

 For Studio Art majors, the Sophomore Project should be seen as a trial run for the larger body of work required for the Senior Exhibition.